We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Try cutting out these foods to see if your bowel movements are less diarrhea-like.
+Try cutting out these foods to see if your bowel movements are less watery.
 You can also keep a food and symptom diary to identify connections between the foods you eat and the symptoms you experience.

 Your intestines have a natural motion that moves stool forward.
 If your body isn’t moving stool through fast enough, then you can help it out with increased exercise.
 Physical activity, such as walking, running, or swimming, can all promote motion that helps you poop better.
 Even short amounts of activity — 10 to 15 minutes — can help.

 Another tip you can try has to do with your posture on the toilet.
 Changing the angle of your legs changes the angle of your colon.
 Toilet footstools are one accessory that you can use in the bathroom to do this.
 Some people find that it helps them have a more comfortable and effective bowel movement.
-Researchers even studied its use with the help of 52 volunteers.
+Researchers even studied their use with the help of 52 volunteers.

 Keep your bowel movements in mind

-Doctors have identified a mind-body connection to pooping, for example, many people cringe at the idea of pooping in a public restroom.
+Doctors have identified a mind-body connection to pooping.
+For example, many people cringe at the idea of pooping in a public restroom.

 Here are some ways to address the connection between your brain and intestines: